David Boggs: Biography

 Boggs worked on the "Titan" project at the Digital Equipment Corporation Western Research Laboratory (DECWRL) after leaving Xerox.

-He worked as a consultant in Silicon Valley and co-founded LAN Media Corporation (LMC) with Ron Crane.
+He worked as a consultant in Silicon Valley and co-founded LAN Media Corporation with Ron Crane.

 In July 2000, LMC was acquired by SBE Incorporated and then SBE was acquired by Neonode in 2007.

 Boggs died of heart failure at Stanford University Medical Center in Stanford, California, on February 19, 2022, at the age of 71.